 - A paper survey is sent to operators who don’t respond to the electronic survey or who don’t have email addresses.
 These surveys are undertaken in July and December.

 Negative feedback and complaints from any of these surveys is followed up on receipt, following the FHI’s Service Charter.
-Results from these surveys are a key performance indicator and are presented at FHI and Cefas management meetings.
+Survey results form part of the key performance indicators and are presented at FHI and Cefas monthly management team meetings.

 6.1 Customer Thermometer – July to September